TBD54566975/developer.tbd.website/site/docs/ssi/verify-credentials.md

 The request above performs the following verification process:

-✅ Make sure the credential is complaint with the VC Data Model
+✅ Make sure the credential is compliant with the VC Data Model

 ✅ Make sure the credential is not expired